masak/strangelyconsistent-blog-posts/announcing-the-winner-of-the-perl-6-coding-contest-2011.markdown

 Edgar Gonzàlez i Pellicer!
 Congratulations!

-Please also give a warm round of applause to A Z &mdash; we don't have his actual name &mdash; for winning the second prize.
+Please also give a warm round of applause to A Z &mdash; these are az5112's initals; we never got the full name &mdash; for winning the second prize.

 Edgar, A Z; Both of you have been contacted by email about the Amazon books.